dortania/OpenCore-Install-Guide/ktext.md

   * For systems with PS2 keyboards, mice, and trackpads
   * Requires macOS 10.11 or newer for MT2 (Magic Trackpad 2) functions
 * [RehabMan's VoodooPS2](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller)
-  * For older systems with PS2 keyboards, mice, and trackpads; or when you don't want to use VoodooInput
+  * For older systems with PS2 keyboards, mice, and trackpads, or when you don't want to use VoodooInput
   * Supports macOS 10.6+ support
 * [VoodooRMI](https://github.com/VoodooSMBus/VoodooRMI/releases/)
   * For systems with Synaptics' SMBus-based devices, mainly for trackpads and trackpoints.